Table of Contents

 Leaf – Opposite, sessile to subsessile, 2.2 – 8.5 cm long, 1.2 – 2.3 cm wide, usually oblong, lanceolate, sub-entire, sub-acute or acute, strigose with appressed hairs on both surfaces.

 Flower – Solitary or 2, together on unequal axillary peduncles;involucral bracts about 8, ovate, obtuse or acute, herbaceous, strigose with oppressed hairs;ray flowers ligulate, ligule small, spreading, scarcely as long as bracts, not toothed, white;disc flowers tubular, corolla often 4 toothed;pappus absent, except occasionally very minute teeth on the top of achene;stamen 5, filaments epipetalous, free, anthers united into a tube with base obtuse;pistil bicarpellary;ovary inferior, unilocular with one basal ovule.

 Fruit – Achenial cypsella, one seeded, cuneate, with a narrow wing, covered with warty excrescences, brown.

 Seed – 0.2 – 0.25 cm long, 0.1 cm wide, dark brown, hairy and non-endospermic.

 Constituents of the plant

 Ayurvedic Properties and Action on body

 Bhringraja is described as Rasayana in Ayurveda.
 Rasayan means rejuvenative tonic that nourishes all dhatus and builds ojas.
-It gives strength to body and is good for skin, eyes, hairs and teeth.
-It alleviates Kapha/mucous, Pitta/bile dosha and detoxifies body.
+It gives strength to the body and is good for the skin. eyes, hairs and teeth.
+It alleviates Kapha/mucous, Pitta/bile dosha and detoxifies the body.